 Did you know that more than 50% of our volunteers work directly with the public?
-Every year, more than a thousand volunteers help the American Museum of Natural History meet its mission and goals by donating in excess of 130,000 hours per year to the Museum.
+Every year, more than a thousand volunteers help the American Museum of Natural History meet its mission and goals by donating in excess of 115,000 hours to the Museum.
 We would like to take a moment to thank all our volunteers for their hard work and dedication.

 Volunteers work individually or in groups, performing a variety of duties throughout the Museum.
 The Museum is open to the public seven days a week, and volunteers are utilized at all times.
 All the "behind the scenes" volunteer positions, including the science departments, are only available Monday-Friday during normal business hours.
 Our volunteers are from diverse backgrounds and reflect the population of the city.
 There are two volunteer categories: Volunteers who work with the Public and Volunteers who work behind-the-scenes as Research and Departmental Volunteers.
 Learn more about them by reading further.